pandas-dev/pandas/doc/source/io.rst

    new_df
    new_df.dtypes

-Please note that the string `index` is not supported with the round trip format, as it is used by default in ``write_json`` to indicate a missing index name.
+Please note that the literal string 'index' as the name of an :class:`Index` is not round-trippable, nor are any names beginning with 'level_' within a :class:`MultiIndex`.
+These are used by default in :func:`DataFrame.to_json` to indicate missing values and the subsequent read cannot distinguish the intent.

 .. ipython:: python